black-hole-group/fermipy-tutorial/pre-requisites.md

 After the command is done, you should have all files which are necessary for the lesson available locally in your machine.

-## 4. Launch a Docker container instance
+## 4. Test the installation by launching a Docker container instance

 i.
-Launch Docker in your computer.
+Open Docker.

 - Linux: the Docker service should already be running in the background, so no action required.
 - Mac/Windows: Look for the Docker icon in your computer and click on it to open the application. ![](https://www.brianweet.com/assets/docker-blog-1/docker-logo.png "Docker icon")